If there’s something you just can’t stop doing and it’s taking over your life, you may be struggling with a process addiction.

 VIDEO: WHAT IS THE DIFFERENCE BETWEEN SUBSTANCE ADDICTION AND PROCESS ADDICTION?

-DR. KIM DENNIS, MEDICAL DIRECTOR, CEO AND CO-FOUNDER, DISCUSSES HOW PROCESS ADDICTION DIFFERS FROM SUBSTANCE ADDICTION.
+KIM DENNIS, MD, CEDS, MEDICAL DIRECTOR, CEO AND CO-FOUNDER, DISCUSSES HOW PROCESS ADDICTION DIFFERS FROM SUBSTANCE ADDICTION.

 VIDEO: TREATING UNDERLYING TRAUMA IS CRITICAL WHEN TREATING SELF DESTRUCTIVE BEHAVIORS

-Dr. Kim Dennis, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.
+Kim Dennis, MD, CEDS, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.

 VIDEO: IN AND OUT OF TREATMENT SEVERAL TIMES WITH LITTLE SUCCESS?